Written 21 February, 2007

 It’s even possible to add key words to trigger particular expressions.

 The expressions on the HUD are signified by emoticons, most of which tend to look alike to me.
 I sure wish Outy had included text labels.
 But that’s a small complaint.
 I rarely make my av execute a facial expression, except when making a photograph—and even then, I can type a word in Chat and make her perform.
-Mostly, I just keep the HUD collapsed and let Out’s script animate her.
-I just let Outy’s script do the work.
+Mostly, I just keep the HUD collapsed and let Outy’s script animate her.
+I let her script do the work.
 For the most part, my expressions follow what I’m saying.
 That’s good enough for me.